Nexus-Mods/vortex-api/docs/_posts/2020-10-4-QuickBMS Integration (Vortex 1.4<) .md

 issue_url: https://github.com/Nexus-Mods/vortex-api/issues/19
 ---
 ## **Introduction** ##

+This document pertains to Vortex versions 1.4 and above.

 QuickBMS (QBMS) is an extractor engine written by Luigi Auriemma that can be programmed through some simple instructions contained in textual scripts.
 It is intended for extracting files and information from the archives of any software and, moreover, games.